Alvinza/nextcode/README.md

-# Luxury Real Estate Website
+# Code Space - Coding Campus/Bootcamp Website

-This is a static real estate website showcasing luxury homes in South Africa.
-The platform provides information about the homes available, testimonials from clients, and ways to contact the team for inquiries.
-Built using React, Bootstrap, and Tailwind CSS, the website is modern, responsive, and user-friendly.
+## Overview
+Code Space is a user-friendly and responsive website for a coding campus/bootcamp.
+It provides a seamless experience across all devices and showcases all the essential information about the campus and its programs.
+The website is built with **React** and styled with **Tailwind CSS**, ensuring a modern, clean, and performant static site.

 ## Features

-- **Home Page**: An engaging landing page with an overview of the luxury homes available and the brand's mission.
+- **Fully Responsive Design**: Optimized for all devices including desktops, tablets, and mobile phones.
+- **User-Friendly Interface**: Intuitive navigation and easy access to information.
+- **Static Website**: Fast and reliable with no backend dependencies.

+## Pages
+1. **Home**: Introduction to Code Space and a snapshot of key features and offerings.
-- **About Page**: Detailed information about the company and its dedication to providing high-end real estate solutions.
+2. **Program**: Detailed information about the courses and training programs available.
-- **Projects Page**: A gallery showcasing luxury houses and projects completed.
-- **Testimonials Page**: Feedback and reviews from satisfied clients.
-- **Contact Page**: A form for users to get in touch with the team for inquiries or additional information.
+3. **About**: Learn about Code Space’s mission, vision, and values.
+4. **Campus**: Information about the campus facilities and environment.
+5. **Testimonials**: Feedback and experiences shared by past students.
+6. **Contact**: Contact details and a form for inquiries.

 ## Tech Stack

-- **React**: Used to build the interactive user interface.
-- **Bootstrap**: For layout and responsive design.
-- **Tailwind CSS**: For custom styling and enhancing visual appeal.
+- **Frontend**: React
+- **Styling**: Tailwind CSS